Computing the inverse geodesic length in planar graphs and graphs of bounded treewidth: Preliminaries

 \subsection{Algebraic computations.}

 A polynomial $P(x)=\sum_{i=0}^d a_i x^i$ given in \DEF{coefficient representation} is the list of coefficients $(a_0,\dots, a_d)$ of length $1+\deg(P)$.
-A rational function $R(x)$ is a function $R(x)=\frac{P(x)}{Q(x)}$ where $P$ and $Q$ are polynomials.
+A rational function $R(x)$ is a function $R(x)=\frac{P(x)}{Q(x)}$ where $P(x)$ and $Q(x)$ are polynomials.
 The coefficient representation of such rational function is just the coefficient representation of $P(x)$ and $R(x)$.
 The following result is obtained by using fast multiplication of polynomials followed by fast multipoint evaluation of polynomials.
+We refer to the book by von zur Gathen and Gerhard~\cite[Chapters~8 and~10]{book_0031325} for a comprehensive treatment of the tools of Computer Algebra that we will use.

-\begin{lemma}[Corollary A.4 in Aronov and Katz~\cite{AronovK18}; see also Lemmas 6 and 7 in Moroz and Aronov~\cite{MorozA16}] Given a set of $n$ rational functions $R_i(x)=P_i(x)/Q_i(x)$ of constant degree each, in coefficient representation, and a set of $m$ values $x_j$, one can compute the $m$ values $\sum_i R_i(x_j)$ in time $O((n + m) \log^2 n \loglog n)$. \end{lemma}
+\begin{lemma}[Corollary A.4 in Aronov and Katz~\cite{AronovK18}; see also Lemmas 6 and 7 in Moroz and Aronov~\cite{MorozA16}] Given a set of $n$ rational functions $R_i(x)=P_i(x)/Q_i(x)$ of constant degree each, in coefficient representation, and a set of $m$ values $x_j$, one can compute the $m$ values $\sum_i R_i(x_j)$ in time $O((n + m) \log^2 n \loglog n)$. \end{lemma} We provide the proof to be able to discuss the model of computation in more detail. \begin{proof} As a first step, we compute polynomials $P(x)$ and $Q(x)$ such that